SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2017-11-24-managing a sql server database from a visual studio database project.markdown

 tags: VisualStudio SQLServer
 ---
 <p>
 	When building an application I also want to manage changes to the database from source control.
 One of the ways of doing this is with a Visual Studio SQL Server Database project.
-It integrates well with source control and can be integrated in automatic deployments.
+It integrates well with source control and can be integrated into automatic deployments.
 </p>
 <p>
 	All screenshots and used techniques that are written in this post are available within Visual Studio 2017 community edition and SQL Server 2017 express edition that are both free downloads.